Mohamed50/Flutter-Firestore-E-Commeerce/README.md

 # Flutter-firestore-e-commerce
-Is a flutter project for small e-commerce scenrio using firebase auth and firestore to mange the e-commerce functionality. the project use the MVVM design pettern with getX package for state management.
+Is a flutter project for small e-commerce scenario using firebase auth and firestore to mange the e-commerce functionality. the project use the MVVM design pettern with getX package for state management.

 ## Installation